Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/AST_Developer_Deep_Dive.md

 * **Throughput Limiting.** Limiting transaction count from one address/node prevents DoS.
 * **Multi-Level Authentication.** Hardware wallets mandatory for governance operations; nodes undergo certification and KYC.
-* **Slashing and Penalties.** Nodes caught in violations (front-running, double voting) receive penalties in PoT; stake burning may apply.
+* **Deposit Forfeiture and Penalties.** Nodes caught in violations (front-running, double voting) receive penalties in PoT; stake burning may apply.
 * **AI Monitoring.** Agents analyze streams and detect anomalies (Sybil attacks, oracle manipulation).
 * **Multi-Provider Oracles.** Multiple oracles are used for external data; results are aggregated to prevent manipulation.